In 2013, I ran an interesting experiment: using Linux on my production machine instead of Windows. "Why would anyone want to do that?" you may ask.

 Using Mint itself was a complete non-event for me.
-First of all because the interface is very similar to Windows, down to the placement of certain options and settings.
+First of all because the interface was very similar to Windows, down to the placement of certain options and settings.

-For the few that were missing, like Skype or Dropbox, there is a tool called Software Manager that works pretty much like Google Play or the App Store.
+For the few that were missing, like Skype or Dropbox, I had a tool called Software Manager that works pretty much like Google Play or the App Store.
 You search the application, you glance the reviews, and then you just have to click in order to get it installed right away.

-The process is not perfect, for example I had to install Dropbox twice before I could get the contextual menus to work, but it feels solid enough - and knowing that I can instantly access a huge library of free and tested applications of all kinds is definitely a plus.
+The process is not perfect, for example I had to install Dropbox twice before I could get the contextual menus to work, but it felt solid enough - and knowing that I could instantly access a huge library of free and tested applications of all kinds was definitely a plus.

 Mint 15 Software Manager